Sun 9 April 2023 | All Day

 Easter Sunday is the holiest day of the Christian Calendar, marking the miracle of the resurrection of Christ.
 The highlight of the day is Easter Sunday Mass at the Church of the Holy Sepulchre, which starts at 10am on the Sunday.
 Where better to celebrate the most important event in Christianity in the most important site in Christianity.
 Thousands of people attend, spilling out of the church into the plaza and streets around.

-Book tours of the Church of the Holy Sepulchre through the Secret Tel Aviv website.
-We offer tours through Abraham Tours and iBookIsrael.
+Book tours of the Church of the Holy Sepulchre with Abraham Tours and get a special Secret Tel Aviv discount.

 Looking for a hotel to stay during your trip to Jerusalem?
 Check out Secret Tel Aviv’s ‘Guide to the Best Hotels in Jerusalem’ – we’ve got great recommendations, whatever your budget!